faye/faye-websocket-ruby/README.md

 ```

 It can also be started using the `Rack::Handler` interface common to many Ruby
 servers.
-It must be run using EventMachine, and you can configure Thin further
-in a block passed to `run`:
+You can configure Thin further in a block passed to `run`:

 ```ruby
 require 'eventmachine'